Esgrove/track-rename/README.md

 CLI tool for formatting and renaming audio files.
 Originally made in Python,
-and now contains a Rust version as well.
+and contains a Rust version as well.

 ## Python version